Separable algebra: Equivalent characterizations of separability

-Separable extensions can also be characterized by means of split extensions: A is separable over K if all short exact sequences of A-A-bimodules that are split as A-K-bimodules also split as A-A-bimodules.
+Separable algebras can also be characterized by means of split extensions: A is separable over K if and only if all short exact sequences of A-A-bimodules that are split as A-K-bimodules also split as A-A-bimodules.
 Indeed, this condition is necessary since the multiplication mapping $\mu : A \otimes_K A \rightarrow A$ arising in the definition above is a A-A-bimodule epimorphism, which is split as an A-K-bimodule map by the right inverse mapping $A \rightarrow A \otimes_K A$ given by $a \mapsto a \otimes 1$.
 The converse can be proven by a judicious use of the separability idempotent (similarly to the proof of Maschke's theorem, applying its components within and without the splitting maps).